Mystic Mountain Railroad

 Unique problems solved

 The black-tailed or mule deer up here are plentiful, voracious, and not much afraid of us.
 They were eating some of my RR plantings but also damaging bridges and track from standing on it and walking through the RR.
 I installed several "Scarecrow" motion-sensing sprinklers 6 years ago.
-When they sense motion they emit a 6 second blast of water.
-The sound scares the deer.
-This has kept the deer out of the yard (as long as I remember to replace the batteries once in a while).
+These kept the deer out of the yard for awhile, but no longer.
+In 2013 I installed a 7.5' deer fence and began a major year-long renovation project.